-When Boyfriend and I decided to head to Australia for a month, we had the chance to work with Cathay Pacific to try out their Premium Economy class.
+When my ex (then partner) and I decided to head to Australia for a month, we had the chance to work with Cathay Pacific to try out their Premium Economy class.
 It was a great opportunity as Cathay Pacific has direct flights from Brussels to Hong Kong and, from there, to different cities in Australia.

 Now while I love to travel, I don't generally enjoy the “getting there” part.
 Having flown regular economy long-distance before, I was curious to see if the upgrade would make the experience that much more enjoyable.